-Nicholas Lagios, Basketball Operations Coordinator
+Nicholas Lagios, Director, Basketball Operations & Player Development

 Prior to joining the organization, the University of Colorado graduate, served as a team assistant with the Australian National Basketball Team at the 2016 Rio Olympic Games.
 He has also previously worked with the Stanford men’s basketball team and the Sydney Kings.